calinux-py/GitMap-IQ/README.md

 # GitMapIQ

 GitMapIQ is a GUI application that allows you to explore Git repositories in an interactive and visual way.
-With features like repository cloning, file browsing, code preview, and AI-powered code explanations, GitMapIQ enhances your development workflow and repository comprehension.
+Features like repository cloning, file browsing, code preview, and AI-powered code explanations, GitMapIQ enhances your development workflow and repository comprehension.

 ## Features